teatwig/nano-9/README.md

 system.
 One spawns a `Sprite` and that persists and is rendered every frame until it is despawned.

-One can imagine though that perhaps Nano-9's sprite function could be used like
+One can imagine though that perhaps Nano-9's `spr()` function could be used like
 so:

 ``` lua